truenas/documentation/content/SCALE/SCALETutorials/Apps/AppSecurity/_index.md

 {{< /hint >}}

-### Scope

-This tutorial provides a general overview of different options to secure apps by installing an additional application client like Cloudflared or WireGuard to proxy traffic between the user and the application.
+This tutorial aims to provides a general overview of different options to secure apps by installing an additional application client like Cloudflared or WireGuard to proxy traffic between the user and the application.
-Currently, this tutorial uses the **Nextcloud** app as an example.

 See the available guides below.

-The goal is to allow secure access from anywhere.
-Review the [Nextcloud documentation](https://docs.nextcloud.com/server/latest/admin_manual/configuration_server/reverse_proxy_configuration.html) to get a better understanding of the security implications before proceeding.

 ## Section Contents